 Eastman Kodak Co.
-(EKDKQ) won a partial victory against Apple Inc. over patents, defeating Apple’s ownership claims to two of 10 patents that Kodak plans to sell as part of its bankruptcy restructuring.
+(EKDKQ:US) won a partial victory against Apple Inc. over patents, defeating Apple’s ownership claims to two of 10 patents that Kodak plans to sell as part of its bankruptcy restructuring.

 U.S. Bankruptcy Judge Allan Gropper in Manhattan ruled in favor of Kodak on the patents, saying the iPhone maker waited too long to assert its claims, according to a decision filed today.

 Kodak sued Apple in June over the assets, accusing Apple of trying to disrupt the patent auction planned for next week.
 Kodak asked Gropper to rule in its favor in a pretrial decision known as summary judgment.

 Kodak, based in Rochester, New York, filed for bankruptcy in January and is selling more than 1,000 patents related to the capture, manipulation and sharing of digital images.
 An auction is scheduled for Aug.
 8.

 Gropper said Kodak’s ability to sell the assets would be “cut off” if “unreasonably late claims” by Apple aren’t barred.
 The judge rejected inventorship and state law ownership claims by Apple to the two patents.